-Try this muffin recipe to get a little green stuff into your children without their knowledge: Zucchini Chocolate Chip Muffins.
+Try this Zucchini Chocolate Chip Muffins recipe to get a little green stuff into your children without their knowledge!

 As a kid, I hated zucchini bread.
 My mother used to make if often since our relatives used to dump loads of zucchini in our laps in the summertime.
 I just didn’t think it tasted good at all.
 So I’ve been reluctant to try zucchini bread recipes as an adult.

-I finally caved and tried this recipe.
-I grated the zucchini into smallish shreds so that my green-phobic 16 year old wouldn’t object.
-He didn’t even notice, and he gobbled these up like they were dessert.
+I finally caved and tried this recipe for Chocolate Chip Zucchini Muffins.
+I grated the zucchini into smallish shreds so that my green-phobic child wouldn’t object.
+Thank goodness he didn’t even notice, and he gobbled these up like they were dessert.

-And I suppose they were like dessert with the chocolate chips and all.
+And I suppose they are like dessert with the chocolate chips and all.
 Is there really much of a difference between muffins and cupcakes?
 I can’t really decide.

 Thanks to Serene from the HouseOfYumm blog for these beautiful photos.
 Serene is one of the photographers for RecipeGirl.com, and she captured the deliciousness of these muffins perfectly!

 Here are a few more muffin recipes you might enjoy:

 - Brown Sugar Banana Muffins